TotalTechGeek/nspdh/readme.md

 Because the terminology doesn't seem to exist, I will propose some to make this description simpler.

-I will be calling the largest prime factor of the modulus prime - 1 the "Pohlig-Hellman prime", its log size the "Pohlig-Hellman strength", and the modulus log size "modulus strength".
+I will be calling the largest prime factor of the modulus - 1 the "Pohlig-Hellman prime", its log size the "Pohlig-Hellman strength", and the modulus log size "modulus strength".

 The method is this:
 - Generate a Pohlig-Hellman Prime at the requested strength.
 - Find a corresponding prime modulus within a bounded range.

 The prime modulus will exist in the form 2np + 1, where n is a random integer within a bounded range.
-This range is bounded to make the parameters easy to verify against backdoors.
-This is called a "nearly safe prime", but no less secure than a "safe prime".
+This range is bounded to make the parameters easy to verify against backdoors (since you can easily find the pohlig value from the modulus).
+This is called a "nearly safe prime", but is no less secure than a "safe prime".

 n by default is 4096, but 65536 is still acceptable (it's actually easy to verify all n values up to 2^32, but I don't recommend going above 2^24).

 Primes within this form are far less sparse (technically all primes greater than 3 exist in this form), and are far easier to find.
-While this creates a Discrete Log Group with a slightly greater gap between the Pohlig-Hellman Prime and the Modulus Prime, that will have **zero** effect on its cryptographic strength.
+While this creates a Discrete Log Group with a slightly larger gap between the PH Prime and the Modulus, this will have **zero** impact on its cryptographic strength.
 No known algorithm can exploit the gap between the primes (otherwise DSA would be broken).

 As an example, a cyclic group with a 2048 Bit Pohlig-Hellman Strength might have a 2056 Bit Modulus Strength.
-(2048, 2056) is provably better than the (2047, 2048) combination.
+(2048, 2056) is provably better than the (2047, 2048) combination, against all known algorithms.

 In the time it used to take to generate 2048 bit parameters, you could generate far more secure 5120 bit parameters.